dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 - a bug in dafny whereby the source code it prepares for the compiler is faulty

 There may be additional error messages from the underlying compiler that can help debug this situation.
-One can also attempt to run the target prograomming language compiler manually in your system to make sure it is functional.
+You can also attempt to run the target programming language compiler manually in your system to make sure it is functional.

 ## **Error: Unable to start _target_**